Ajmalkajm/project_2/media/README.md

 ## Correlation Matrix

-See the `correlation_matrix.png` file.
+See `correlation_matrix.png`.

+## Clustering Analysis

+Silhouette Score: 0.4610291451535691
 ## AI Summary

-The analysis provides statistics on a dataset containing 2,652 entries.
-Key findings include:
+The dataset contains various statistics about a collection of entries, likely related to movies.
+Here’s a summary of the key points:

-- **Dates**: There are 2,553 date entries with 2,055 unique dates.
-The most frequent date is '21-May-06', appearing 8 times.
+- **Date**: There are a total of 2,553 entries spread across 2,055 unique dates, with '21-May-06' being the most frequent date (8 occurrences).

-- **Languages**: The entries are predominantly in English, which accounts for 1,306 entries; there are a total of 11 unique languages.
-- **Types**: Most entries are categorized as 'movie', with 2,211 occurrences out of 2,652.
+- **Language**: The dataset includes 2,652 entries with 11 unique languages.
+'English' is the most common language, appearing 1,306 times.

+- **Type**: Among the 2,652 entries classified into 8 types, 'movie' is the predominant type, occurring 2,211 times.

-- **Titles**: There are 2,312 unique titles, with 'Kanda Naal Mudhal' being the most common, appearing 9 times.
+- **Title**: There are 2,652 entries with 2,312 unique titles.
+The title 'Kanda Naal Mudhal' appears the most frequently (9 times).

-- **Creators**: The dataset includes 2,390 entries with 1,528 unique creators, the most frequent being Kiefer Sutherland, appearing 48 times.
+- **By**: The dataset includes contributions from 2,390 entries with 1,528 unique contributors.
+'Kiefer Sutherland' is the most frequently mentioned contributor, appearing 48 times.

-- **Overall Ratings**: The average rating is approximately 3.05 (with a standard deviation of about 0.76) on a scale from 1 to 5, indicating generally favorable feedback.
+- **Overall Rating**: The average overall rating is approximately 3.05, with a standard deviation of 0.76.
+Ratings range from 1 to 5.

-- **Quality Ratings**: The mean quality rating is around 3.21 (SD: 0.80), also showing a positive assessment.
+- **Quality Rating**: The average quality rating is about 3.21 with a standard deviation of 0.80, with ratings also ranging from 1 to 5.

-- **Repeatability Ratings**: The average repeatability score is approximately 1.49 (SD: 0.60), with the majority of entries rated at 1 or 2.
+- **Repeatability**: The average repeatability score is roughly 1.49, indicating entries are often not repeated, with scores ranging from 1 to 3.

-Overall, the dataset reflects a focus on movies, primarily in English, with generally positive ratings both in overall quality and repeatability.
+Overall, the dataset provides a comprehensive look at a diverse collection of movie-related entries, highlighting trends in dates, languages, and ratings.